Is choline a nootropic, or just a protein supplement for body builders and other health nuts?

 What about Choline Supplement Combinations?

-Bacopa blocks the activity of the enzyme that breaks down Acetylcholine in the brain, thereby increasing ACh levels.
+Bacopa blocks the activity of the enzyme that breaks down acetylcholine in the brain, thereby increasing its’ effectiveness.

 This synergistic effect results in much greater clarity, focused attention, memory, and learning capacity.